bb84000/Lazbbcomponents/README.md

 __TSignalMeter__ : A more responsive progress bar, allow real time audio signal strength<br>
 __TLFPTimer__ : FPTimer component<br>
 __TitlePanel__ : A panel with groupbox like title.
 Title can be centered or left/right justified.<br>
 __TbbTrackBar__ : A customizable trackbar.
-Slider, ruler and scale colors can be changed (experimental)
+Slider, ruler and scale colors can be changed.

 # LazbbAstroComponents packet for Lazarus